-In many ways, the quality management standards apply principles from the ISA’S on your firm to ensure their internal controls, policies, procedures, resources, and systems are of sufficient quality to ensure that the firm audit and assurance engagements are free of material misstatement.
+The quality management standards dovetail with concepts from the ISAs so that internal controls, policies, procedures, resources, and systems are of sufficient quality to ensure that the firm audit and assurance engagements are free of material misstatement.

 If the firm detects a quality deficiency, it investigates the root cause and creates new quality objectives, policies, and procedures to manage them.
-Furthermore, it emphasises having a good firm structure that allows communication of findings up the chain of command without other engagement team members’ ability to hinder this process.
+Furthermore, it emphasises having a good firm structure that allows easy communication of findings to the relevant staff level.

-(i) The competence and capabilities of the engagement team, recruitment and training, and changes in the firm’s resource models (e.g., use of shared service centres).
+- The competence and capabilities of the engagement team, recruitment and training, and changes in the firm’s resource models (e.g., use of shared service centres).

-(ii) Internal monitoring reviews, including the scope and extent of such reviews.
+- Internal monitoring reviews, including the scope and extent of such reviews.

-(iii) Governance structures of firms and networks.
+- Governance structures of firms and networks.

-(b) The need to address remediation and acknowledge the importance of root cause analysis.
+- The need to address remediation and acknowledge the importance of root cause analysis.

-(d) Addressing multiple issues related to engagement quality control reviews (e.g., selecting the engagement quality control reviewer and their independence from the engagement team, the professional scepticism exercised by the reviewer and the objective, extent, timing, and documentation of the review).
+- Addressing multiple issues related to engagement quality control reviews (e.g., selecting the engagement quality control reviewer and their independence from the engagement team, the professional scepticism exercised by the reviewer and the objective, extent, timing, and documentation of the review).

-The new approach’s focus is on the firms’ attention on risks that may impact engagement quality.
-Unlike extant ISQC 1, the new approach requires the firm to transition from policies and procedures that address standalone elements to an integrated approach that reflects upon the system as a whole.
+This new approach focuses the firms’ attention on risks that may impact engagement quality, requiring the firm to transition from policies and procedures that address standalone elements to an integrated approach that reflects upon the system as a whole.